-As well as working as a counsellor in private practice, for the past two years I have been working at a low-cost community counselling service, working with a wide range clients from diverse backgrounds, and with a variety of issues including anxiety, depression, self-harm, and post-traumatic stress disorder.
+As well as working as a counsellor in private practice, I have worked at a low-cost community counselling service, working with a wide range of clients from diverse backgrounds, and with a variety of issues including anxiety, depression, self-harm, and post-traumatic stress disorder.

 I also have many years' experience working with people with mild to severe learning and/or physical disabilities, as well as neurodevelopmental conditions such as ASD.
 I have worked in a variety of community settings, including clients' family homes, supported living schemes, and residential units, supporting clients emotionally, physically, and practically to live as fulfilling and independent a life as possible.

-In addition to my experience of working as a counsellor and support worker, I worked for many years as a professional singer and dancer, and later in retail management, and I feel my varied life and work experience, enables me to work well as a counsellor with clients from diverse backgrounds.
+My life and work experience has been varied.
+For example, in addition to my experience of working as a counsellor and support worker, I worked for many years as a professional singer and dancer, then later in retail management.
+I feel this enables me to work well as a counsellor with clients from diverse backgrounds.

 Areas of counselling I deal with

 - Asperger's syndrome